The Elimu Scholarship Program

 - Households and public and private schools responded immediately.

-- The primary education gross enrollment rate jumped over 100%, with a student enrollment increase of close to 1 million from the previous year.
+- The primary education gross enrollment rate jumped to over 100%, with student enrollment increasing by close to 1 million from the previous year.

-- The growth and increased participation at the primary level of education have increased the demand for secondary education.
+- The growth in primary education and increased participation have increased demand for secondary education.

 Many of the students come from families that have been affected by AIDS as well as poverty.